 Added to Medium, November 29, 2018

-For this month’s patron request, I am going to give my impressions about John F. Kennedy Hyannis Museum.
-In previous patron requests, I wrote about museums I have visited during my childhood.
+In previous posts, I wrote about museums I have visited during my childhood.
 This time I have written about a museum I visited while I was in college and my cousin was visiting from Italy, and she wanted to see places and museums in the Boston and Cape Cod area during her visit.
-If you would like to learn more about Patreon and make your own requests please visit my Patreon page here: https://www.patreon.com/lindseysteward .

 Growing up I went to Hyannis with my sisters to visit our maternal grandparents in the town of Centerville.
 My sisters, my cousins, and I would spend time at our grandparents’ house playing dress up in our grandmother’s old clothing, visit the Penny Store to buy candy, and went to the beach to feed seagulls.
 At least one of the times we drove around Hyannis, we passed by the beach area where the Kennedys sailed their boat.
 It was not until I was in college that I knew of and was able to visit the John F. Kennedy Hyannis Museum.
 I remember walking through the exhibits and seeing the legacy that Kennedy had left behind especially in Hyannis.